Zac Lowther: Professional career

+Baltimore Orioles

 The Baltimore Orioles selected Lowther in the second round, with the 74th overall selection, of the 2017 MLB draft.
 He became the highest draft pick from Xavier's baseball program.
 Lowther signed with the Orioles, receiving a $779,500 signing bonus.
-He pitched for the Aberdeen IronBirds of the Class A-Short Season New York-Penn League after he signed, going 2–2 with a 1.66 ERA in 12 games (11 starts).
-He began the 2018 season with the Delmarva Shorebirds of the Class A South Atlantic League.
-In May, the Orioles promoted Lowther to the Frederick Keys of the Class A-Advanced Carolina League and he finished the season there.
+He pitched for the Aberdeen IronBirds of the Low–A New York-Penn League after he signed, going 2–2 with a 1.66 ERA in 12 games (11 starts).
+He began the 2018 season with the Delmarva Shorebirds of the Single–A South Atlantic League.
+In May, the Orioles promoted Lowther to the Frederick Keys of the High–A Carolina League and he finished the season there.
 In 23 games (22 starts) between the two clubs, he pitched to an 8–4 record with a 2.18 ERA.

-During the 2019 season, Lowther played for the Bowie Baysox of the Class AA Eastern League, going 13–7 with a 2.55 ERA over 26 starts, striking out 154 batters over 148 innings.
+During the 2019 season, Lowther played for the Bowie Baysox of the Double–A Eastern League, going 13–7 with a 2.55 ERA over 26 starts, striking out 154 batters over 148 innings.
 Lowther did not play in a game in 2020 due to the cancellation of the Minor League Baseball season because of the COVID-19 pandemic.
 On November 20, 2020, Lowther was added to the 40-man roster.

 Lowther began the 2021 season at the Orioles' alternate site in Bowie.
 On April 25, 2021, Lowther was promoted to the major leagues for the first time.
 He made his MLB debut that day against the Oakland Athletics, pitching a scoreless ninth inning.
 The next day, the Orioles optioned Lowther back to their alternate site.
-The Orioles assigned him to the Norfolk Tides of the Class AAA International League, and then promoted him to the major leagues for his first start on May 8; he allowed seven runs in two innings pitched.
+The Orioles assigned him to the Norfolk Tides of the Triple–A International League, and then promoted him to the major leagues for his first start on May 8; he allowed seven runs in two innings pitched.
 Lowther returned to Norfolk after the game, and was promoted back to the major leagues in June.

 Lowther competed for a spot in the Orioles starting rotation in 2022, but began the season with Norfolk.
 Lowther made 1 appearance with the Orioles, pitching 5.1 innings with 5 earned runs, and was designated for assignment on June 15 following the claiming of Jonathan Araúz.
+He cleared waivers and was sent outright to Triple-A Norfolk on June 22.
+He made 17 total appearances for Norfolk in 2022, struggling to a 10.31 ERA with 46 strikeouts in 43 2/3 innings pitched.

+Lowther missed the start of the 2023 season due to injury, and began a rehab assignment with the rookie–level Florida Complex League Orioles in June.
+After one appearance, Lowther was released by the Orioles organization on June 9, 2023.

+Gastonia Baseball Club

+On April 18, 2024, Lowther signed with the Gastonia Baseball Club of the Atlantic League of Professional Baseball.
+In 11 starts for Gastonia, Lowther compiled a 4–0 record and 2.82 ERA with 74 strikeouts across 54 1/3 innings pitched.